Achievable logoAchievable logo

 (spoiler)

-Answer: Red and purple-leafed trees are increasingly used as accents in all-green landscapes is correct because it is a complete and accurate paraphrase of the passage’s main idea: “Red and purple-leafed trees have become increasingly common in the United States, where they add variety to the otherwise green treescape.”
+Answer: d.
+Red and purple-leafed trees are increasingly used as accents in all-green landscapes is correct because it accurately restates the passage’s main idea: “Red and purple-leafed trees have become increasingly common in the United States, where they add variety to the otherwise green treescape.”

-Americans are planting more red and purple-leafed trees than green is incorrect because the passage does not say that people are planting fewer green trees, only that red ones are increasingly popular.
+a.
+Americans are planting more red and purple-leafed trees than green is incorrect because the passage doesn’t compare the number of red trees to the number of green trees.

-Most red and purple-leafed trees are slow growers is incorrect because the passage does not provide enough information to support that statement.
+c.
+Most red and purple-leafed trees are slow growers is incorrect because the passage gives examples of both slow-growing and fast-growing trees.

-Red and purple-leafed trees have a bottom layer of evergreen leaves is incorrect because only the Red Robin tree is evergreen.
+e.
+Red and purple-leafed trees have a bottom layer of evergreen leaves is incorrect because that detail applies only to the Red Robin.

 Old idea/new idea